 Consuming foods that are cooked with cumin is likely safe for most people.
 Some people may have an allergy to cumin, in which case they should avoid it.

 More research is needed before supplemental doses of cumin are recommended.
-In one study, some people experienced nausea, dizziness, and stomach pain after consuming cumin extract.
+In

 As with all supplements, people should tell their healthcare provider what they are taking.
 Many supplements may impact how certain prescription medications work.
 The U.S. Food and Drug Administration (FDA) do not monitor supplements for quality or purity.
 Do your research on different brands.